CodingBobby/codingbobby.github.io/_attractors/lorenz.md

 ---
 The first ever attractor of its kind was discovered by Edward Norton Lorenz in 1963 during research about weather behaviour and its predictability[^original-paper].
 For a historical introduction to this attractor and chaos theory in general, I can recommend *Chaos* by James Gleick[^chaos-book].
+A well researched article by *Quanta Magazine* gives more insight to the daily work of Lorenz and his colleagues Ellen Fetter and Margaret Hamilton[^quanta-article].

 ## Renders